-The Sandpoint Youth Center is a 501c3 nonprofit organization with a mission to provide a positive and enriching after-school environment where Bonner County 12-19 year olds can socialize safely and participate in activities designed to develop leadership qualities, interpersonal skills, and community awareness.
+The Sandpoint Youth Center is a 501c3 nonprofit organization with the mission to provide a positive and enriching after-school environment where Bonner County 12-19 year olds can socialize safely and participate in activities designed to develop leadership qualities, interpersonal skills, and community awareness.
 Our goal is to help Bonner County youth turn those vulnerable, unsupervised afternoons into a springboard to success, building healthy eating and recreation habits, positive relationships, and learning new skills that will benefit them in the future.

 Who We Are and What We Do:

-There is something for each teen to enjoy at the Sandpoint Teen Center.
-The activities offered include ping-pong, board games, crafty items, books to read, and outdoor basketball.
-The Sandpoint Teen Center hosts bowling tournaments throughout the week.
-The bowling program offers award certificates and trophies for the most improved bowler weekly.
+There is something for every teen to enjoy at the Sandpoint Teen Center.
+Activities offered include bowling, ping-pong, board games, arts and crafts, books to read, and outdoor basketball.
+Our staff shares life skills with teens, facilitates problem solving techniques and provides an ear when the teens need someone to talk to.
+The Sandpoint Teen Center gives bowling lessons and hosts tournaments weekly at Huckleberry Lanes on Division St across from our main center.
+Our bowling program offers award certificates and trophies for the most improved bowler weekly.

-What is perhaps most intriguing about the Sandpoint Teen Center is their community outreach program.
-Designed to teach the teens the value of giving back to their community and working together to achieve a common goal, the projects include shoveling snow for homebound people or raking leaves at assisted living homes.
-Our staff shares life skills with teens as needed, facilitates problem solving techniques and provides an ear when the teens need someone to talk to.
+What is perhaps most intriguing about the Sandpoint Teen Center is our community outreach program.
+Designed to teach the teens the value of giving back to their community and working together to achieve a common goal, service projects include shoveling snow for homebound locals or raking leaves at assisted living homes.

 To have input or if you would like to volunteer:

 please contact the Program director, Joan Avery, 208-946-1087.